 The Sandhills Community College nursing faculty welcomes you to the Associate Degree in Nursing program!
-You have made a significant decision to pursue a very rewarding, yet challenging career that will provide you with extraordinary opportunities.
+You have made a significant decision to pursue a gratifying yet challenging career that will provide you with extraordinary opportunities.
 The SCC faculty is committed to helping you meet your education goals.

-For the 21st year in a row, Americans have rated nurses as the most ethical and honest professionals.
+For the 22nd year in a row, Americans have rated nurses as the most ethical and honest professionals.
 The faculty's goal for our students is to support you as you continue in the tradition of caring for people in often some of the most vulnerable times of their lives.

 Caring is the heart of nursing and the foundation upon which you will build your knowledge.
 An individual's character and commitment to being dependable, trustworthy, and honest can directly impact the quality of nursing care.
-Therefore, nursing faculty hold students to a high standard of personal character, accountability, and integrity.
+Therefore, nursing faculty holds students to a high standard of personal character, accountability, and integrity.
 SCC nursing students are expected to exemplify the college's core values of Respect, Integrity, Helpfulness, Excellence, and Opportunity.

 To guide you as you learn, this handbook will provide an overview of the mission, philosophy, curriculum, standards, protocols, and procedures within the SCC nursing department.
 Please read it carefully and become familiar with its contents.
-Protocols, rules, and policies are standard in healthcare; they are meant to ensure safe practice and protect the client as well as the provider.
-Students are expected to adhere to the ADN Handbook as well as the SCC Code of Conduct.
+Protocols, rules, and policies are standard in healthcare; they ensure safe practice and protect the client and the provider.
+Students are expected to adhere to the ADN Handbook and the SCC Code of Conduct.
 In individual courses, students should follow the NUR course syllabi for course-specific information.
 These guidelines will be effective throughout your nursing education at SCC.

-Unanticipated events may occur and, consequently, changes may be deemed necessary with little notice.
+Unanticipated events may occur; consequently, changes may be deemed necessary with little notice.
 For example, clinical agencies may make updated decisions about student participation at their facilities.
-There may be unanticipated changes that need to occur to this handbook, the published course syllabi, the course calendar, and/or course assignments.
+Unanticipated changes may need to occur to this handbook, the published course syllabi, the course calendar, and/or course assignments.
 The faculty is committed to providing as much advance notice as possible and communicating as situations unfold, options are explored and considered, and sound decisions can be made.
 Any changes or updates will be announced via our online learning management system, Moodle.

 The nursing faculty and I wish you success and are here to support you throughout your journey.

-Heather Cox, MSN, RN
+Emily Aycock, MSN, RN

-Interim Associate Degree in Nursing Program Coordinator, Nursing Professor
+Associate Degree in Nursing Department Chair